 Issues of patient confidentiality are paramount when permitting cameras into the Hospital.
 Prior to any journalist, reporter, photographer or film crew being allowed into the Hospital, approval will need to be sought from the Chair and Chief Executive with the Head of Communications, Security Director and other identified individuals having been consulted.
-Appropriate and proportionate management arrangements must be in place which take into consideration not only the interests of patients, patient visitors / carers, staff, and volunteers directly concerned with the story being reported, but the interests of other patients, patient visitors / carers, staff, and volunteers being cared for or providing input within the same areas.
+Appropriate and proportionate management arrangements must be established, considering the interests of patients, visitors, carers, staff, and volunteers directly involved in the story, as well as those in the surrounding areas who may be indirectly affected.